aapeebles/ent-ds-del-3-3-working-with-json-ds-deloitte-03192019/README.md

 </people>
 ```

+Of course, this is a particularly bad example, but XML certainly isn't concise, and that is a problem both for humans having to read and edit XML files and *(in the case of very large files)* for the time it takes to transfer the information from one computer to another.

 At around the same time, Douglas Crockford first specified and popularized another format for sending information over the web - it was called JSON (pronounced Jay-son - like the name "Jason").
-It is short for JavaScript Object Notation and was originally intended to be part of the JavaScript scripting language, although it was always language agnostic (you can read and write JSON using almost any programmiung language).
+It is short for JavaScript Object Notation and was originally intended to be part of the JavaScript scripting language, although it was always language agnostic (you can read and write JSON using almost any programming language).

 Over time, and especially with the rise in popularity of Javascript for adding functionality to web pages, JSON has become one of the most popular formats for sending and retrieving information from APIs.